Lake Geneva: Name

-While the exact origins of the name are unknown, the name Lacus Lemanus was in use during the time of Julius Caesar.
+While the exact origins of the name are unknown, the name lacus Lemannus was in use during the time of Julius Caesar.
 Lemannus comes from Ancient Greek Liménos Límnē (Λιμένος Λίμνη) meaning "port's lake".
 In Medieval Latin it was known as Lacus Lausonius, although this name was also used for a town or district on the lake, or Lacus Losanetes; the equivalent in Old French was Lac de Lausanne.
 Following the rise of Geneva it became Lac de Genève (translated into English as Lake Geneva), but Le Léman was the common name on all local maps and is the customary name in the French language.
 In contemporary English, the name Lake Geneva has become predominant.

 Geography

 Lake Geneva is divided into three parts because of its different types of formation (tectonic folding, glacial erosion, sedimentation):